-Coleman National Fish Hatchery - Continues operation and maintenance (O&M) of the Coleman National Fish Hatchery, including Livingston Stone National Fish Hatchery; and a proportional share of the California-Nevada Fish Health Center and the Red Bluff U.S. Fish and Wildlife Service Office (Service).
+Coleman National Fish Hatchery - Continues operation and maintenance (O&M) of the Coleman National Fish Hatchery, including Livingston Stone National Fish Hatchery; and a proportional share of the California-Nevada Fish Health Center and the Red Bluff U.S. Fish and Wildlife Service Office.
 Combined, these offices enable the Service to meet the responsibilities outlined in the Interagency Agreement approved in March 1993.
-The funding decrease is due to reduction in planned maintenance tasks at the hatcheries.